 - Responsive UI

-I rely on desktop feed reader apps to keep tabs on the multitude of projects, repos, blogs, and developer postings needed to feed this site (and thus you) with fresh content regularly.
+Desktop feed reader apps are an integrated tool for me.
+I need to keep tabs on a multitude of projects, repos, blogs, and developer postings to feed this site (and thus you) with fresh content regularly.

-Overall I prefer the simplicity of Feeds (formerly GNOME Feeds, sometimes referred to as gFeeds) to NewsFlash.
+Overall, I currently prefer the simplicity of Feeds (formerly GNOME Feeds, sometimes referred to as gFeeds) to NewsFlash.
 While the former isn’t as featured as the latter it feels leaner in use, renders posts cleaner, and yields to convention more.

-But if NewsFlash ever adds Feedly support I’d adopt it in a heart beat!
+But once NewsFlash adds Feedly support I’m fairly certain I’ll adopt it in a heart beat!

-One small note: this app uses its own built-in scraper to ‘fetch’ the content of blog posts so that you can read them in-app, without needing to use a browser.
+One small note: this app (like others of its kind) uses a built-in scraper to ‘fetch’ the content of blog posts so that you can read them in-app, without needing to use a browser.
 This is convenient.
-But be aware when reading our site (though this is true of others) you won’t be able to see in-article ‘elements’ such as info boxes, review boxes, image comparisons, image galleries, in-post callouts, themed Flatpak, Snap and other buttons, one-line article summaries, or pull quotes.
+But be aware when reading this site (also true of others) in this manner you won’t see in-article ‘elements’ such as info boxes, review boxes, image comparisons, image galleries, in-post callouts, themed Flatpak, Snap and other buttons, one-line article summaries, or pull quotes…